yooyoungwoo7/ADAF_Library/docs/source/ex_triple_tank.rst

 4. Train the Operator
 ~~~~~~~~~~~~~~~~~~~~~

-The first call to ``adalib.run_operator`` performs data generation,
+The first call to ``adalib.run_operator`` performs the complete
-operator training, and inference.
+data-generation, training, and inference workflow.

 .. code-block:: python